open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 1. Fill in all of the text boxes and drop-down menus (As this is just practice, accuracy of information is not important)
 2. Be sure to **upload** one of the `PDF - "Feelings"`, `mp3 song - "Opposite Song"`, or `mp4 video - "Burka Avenger"` files.
 3. Next, click on Submit.
 You have now uploaded the resource.
-4. Repeat this until all three files have been uploaded as resources.
+4. Find the resources in `Library`, and make sure that you can open it.

-Next, click on `Submit`.
-You have now uploaded the resource.
-You should be able to find the resource in Library, make sure that you can open it.
-Repeat the same process for all three resources.
+5. Repeat this until all three files have been uploaded as resources.

 ## Different Kinds of Updates to Your Community